 John Sorochan, Ph.D., Distinguished Professor Turfgrass Science – University of Tennessee

 Every World Cup moment starts with confidence in the surface beneath the game.
-To help deliver that confidence, FIFA has selected SGL’s fLEX to assess the pitch quality of all 16 stadiums and 32 training facilities throughout the tournament.
+To help provide that confidence, SGL’s fLEX was selected to assess pitch quality across all 16 stadiums and 32 training facilities throughout the tournament.

-By combining true player-to-surface simulation with detailed performance insights, fLEX provides a unique understanding of how a pitch will perform when it matters most.
+By combining true player-to-surface simulation with detailed performance insights, fLEX provided a unique understanding of how each pitch performed when it mattered most.

-Join Dr. Kyley Dickson, Co-founder and Director of fLEX at SGL, for an inside look at the technology helping prepare the winning grounds of the 2026 World Cup.
+Join Dr. Kyley Dickson, Co-founder and Director of fLEX at SGL, for an inside look at the technology that helped assess the winning grounds of the 2026 World Cup.

 Check out the latest news and updates